davidmweber/scopus/README.md

 at 360 times real time (complexity factor set to 2).
 The decoder runs at around 1600 times real time.
 A native benchmark shows the encoder to run at 400 times real time.
 The LLVM C compiler (clang v3.4) pips GCC by about 5%.

+It supports Linux (amd64 and i386) and OSX.

 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/).

 Licensing